robhafernik/Dakota/README.md

 The Titano uses an ATMEL (Microchip) ATSAMD51J20, and an Espressif ESP32 Wi-Fi coprocessor with TLS/SSL support built-in.
 It has a 3.5″ diagonal 320 x 480 color TFT with resistive touch screen (the touch screen is not used in this project).
-It can be programmed in CIRCUITPYTHON, Adafruit's embedded Python environment.
+It can be programmed in CircuitPython, Adafruit's embedded Python environment.

 Also in this project is Adafruit's SCD-30 CO2/Temperature/Humidity sensor.

 https://www.adafruit.com/product/4867

 This is a nice (although somewhat expensive) sensor that measures CO2 directly and not by proxy.
-Adafruit easy to interface over I2C and easy to use in CIRCUITPYTHON code.
+Adafruit makes it easy to interface over I2C and easy to use in CircuitPython code.

 ## Theory of Operation

 The code runs a loop every MAIN_SLEEP seconds (currently 10 seconds).
-This means that the time displayed (which is only hours and minutes) may be off by as much as MAIN_SLEEP seconds, but that is deemed OK for this particular application.
+This means that the time displayed (which is only hours and minutes) may be off by as much as MAIN_SLEEP seconds, but that is deemed OK for this particular application (it only shows hours and minutes anyway).

-A pattern is followed that is common with CIRCUITPYTHON: a "secrets.py" file is installed in the file system of the device.
+A pattern is followed that is common with CircuitPython: a "secrets.py" file is installed in the file system of the device.
 This file is imported by the main file to get "secrets", such as the WiFi password and other configuration.
 A dummy of this file with no secrets is saved in the code directory.
 This keeps the secrets from getting checked in to GitHub.
 The real secrets file lives